Conservation of Biodiversity

 “EDEN award 2013” commemorative shield

-In FY2013, the continuous environmental conservation activities by KFE were given high regards by the government of the Netherlands, and KFE was selected as a winner of EDEN award 2013.
-In FY2017, KFE determined to keep supporting the project commemorating the 20th anniversary of the foundation.
+In FY2013, these ongoing environmental conservation activities by KFE received high recognition from the government of the Netherlands, and KFE was selected as a winner of the EDEN Award 2013.
+In FY2017, and in commemoration of the 20th anniversary since founding, KFE committed to continued support of this project.

-4)Support for the tree planting program in the Sungei Buloh Wetland Reserve (KIKKOMAN (S) PTE LTD (KSP))
+4)Support for mangrove tree planting program in the Sungei Buloh Wetland Reserve (Kikkoman (S) Pte.
+Ltd. (KSP))

-Singapore has seen a decline in mangrove forests that has resulted in a situation which threatens rare tropical species of animals and plants.
-The Singapore government has seriously addressed the problem to improve the situation.
-One example is a mangrove planting program started in 2015 along the coastline of the Sungei Buloh Wetland Reserve, the natural heritage in northern Singapore.
-KSP donated 500,000 Singapore dollars to support nature conservation activities such as this planting program and environmental education, commemorating the 30th anniversary of the foundation.
+Singapore has seen a decline in mangrove forests resulting in the threat of extinction for rare species of tropical plants and animals.
+The Singapore government is taking proactive measures to address this situation.
+One example is a mangrove planting program that began in 2015 along the coastline of the Sungei Buloh Wetland Reserve, a natural reserve located in northern Singapore.
+In commemoration of the 30th anniversary since its founding, Kikkoman (S) Pte.
+Ltd. (KSP) , the Kikkoman group’s production base in Singapore, donated 500,000 Singapore dollars to support nature conservation activities. such as this planting program, as well as environmental education.

 Planting activity in Sungei Buloh Wetland Reserve